vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/02_PART-A/07_ANNEXURE_I_PROCEEDINGS_OF_THE_FIRST_MEETING.md

 Dr. Daftari opined that this error of 23 days can be left over as it was and allowed to remain as a permanent constant error.
 The increase of the error should be stopped.

 Shri Karandikar said that the Government should have a solar year beginning from Vernal Equinox.
 He desired the length of the year to be tropical.
-He suggested that after shifting back by 23 days the V. E. day, viz., 21st March may be the beginning of the solar year, but the pancāngas may start the lunar year from Caitra suklādi.
+He suggested that after shifting back by 23 days the V. E. day, viz., 21st March may be the beginning of the solar year, but the pañcāṅgas may start the lunar year from Caitra suklādi.

 ## 29. Vernal Equinox & Winter Solstice.